rabbitmq/cluster-operator/docs/examples/federation-over-tls/README.md

 The certificate expects to have a `ClusterIssuer` named `selfsigned-issuer`.
 Feel free to adapt this value accordingly to your cert-manager installation.

+**NOTE** `certificate.yaml` contains the word "examples" multiple times - in the `namespace` and `dnsNames` properties.
+You need to replace all occurrences with your desired namespace. `dnsNames` values need to contain the actual namespace name this cluster will be deployed to, otherwise TLS will fail due to hostname mismatch.

 In addition, you have to create a ConfigMap to import the definitions with the topology pre-defined.

 ```bash